Chapter 31 : Beautiful

 There was another pause.

 “Thank you,” I groaned in relief, my shoulders losing their tension as I finally relaxed.
-And then, before Paul could change his mind, I slammed my cellphone shut and strode back into the room.
+And then, before Paul could change his mind, I clapped my cellphone shut and strode back into the room.

-Ryan was just getting out of the shower when I slid the door shut behind me.
+Ryan was just getting out of the shower when I slid the door closed behind me.
 He was ruffling his dripping hair with a towel... and clad in very loose-fitting pajama bottoms and a flimsy t-shirt that was sticking to his wet chest.

 “Oh hey,” he said cheerily, oblivious to my hormonal ogling, and tossed the towel on the floor.
 Seeing my expression and the phone in my hand, he grimaced knowingly.
 “Boy troubles?”